NORTHERN IRELAND FAST FACTS

 Ulster Museum – This is one of the most comprehensive collections about Irish history and culture.
 In fact, the museum is home to artifacts dating back to as much as 9,000 years ago.
 The collection isn’t the only thing massive about this museum; the display space itself is massive spanning up to 8,000 square meters in area.
 Admission to the museum is free.

 Belfast Castle – Located on top of a hill in Cavehill Country Park, Belfast Castle is one of the most distinctive landmarks in Northern Ireland.
-Therefore, you can explore the castle for its architectural beauty with the bonus of having unobstructed view of the city of Belfast below (the castle is situated 4,000 feet above sea level).
+Therefore, you can explore the castle for its architectural beauty with the bonus of having an unobstructed view of the city of Belfast below (the castle is situated 4,000 feet above sea level).

-Belfast Botanic Gardens – This public park and garden is situated on 28-acres of land in Belfast.
+Belfast Botanic Gardens – This public park and garden are situated on 28-acres of land in Belfast.
 You can access the park via the Botanic railway station.
 The Victorian glasshouse within the park is also a notable attraction within the park itself.

-- Official Site of Northern Ireland
+- Tourism Northern Ireland | Youtube

-- Northern Ireland Travel Guide
+Books on Northern Ireland Travel